moleibobliu/Distillation-CRT/README.md

 real_data_analysis.R: our process and analysis (model-X and multiple testing) codes for the real example in our paer.

 Simulation/readme_simulation.md: introduction file of the scripts for replication of the simulation studies in the paper.

+Simulation/Rscripts.R: R scripts for replication of the simulation studies in the paper; see Simulation/readme_simulation.md for descriptions.